• Tel: 858.663.9055

 Immunogen

-A peptide corresponding to human Acetyl CoA Carboxylase 1 was used as the immunogen for this recombinant ACC antibody.
+A peptide corresponding to human Acetyl CoA Carboxylase 1 was used as the immunogen for this recombinant ACC1 antibody.

 Storage

-Store the recombinant ACC antibody at -20oC (with glycerol) or aliquot and store at -20oC (without glycerol).
+Store the recombinant ACC1 antibody at -20oC (with glycerol) or aliquot and store at -20oC (without glycerol).

 Cross